cd1zz/securitycopilot/README.md

 ### Step 1: Deploy the Function App

 Click the button below to deploy the Function App.
-You will be prompted to select or create a resourceGroup, and provide a unique FunctionAppName.
-FunctionApp names must be unique to the world.
-Make sure the Function App deploymen is fully deployed before you initiate the Logic App deployment.
+You'll be prompted to select or create a resource group and provide a unique Function App name.
+Ensure the Function App is fully deployed before starting the Logic App deployment.

 [![Deploy to Azure](https://aka.ms/deploytoazurebutton)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fcd1zz%2Fcfsphishing_mdti%2Fmain%2Ffunctionapp_azuredeploy.json)

 ### Step 2: Deploy the Logic App

 Click the button below to deploy the Logic App.
-Have your Function App name & resource group.
+Note your Function App name & resource group from the previous step.
 You will enter this information in the deployment screen.

 [![Deploy to Azure](https://aka.ms/deploytoazurebutton)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fcd1zz%2Fcfsphishing_mdti%2Fmain%2Flogicapp_azuredeploy.json)